 How Does Early Childcare Enrollment Affect Children, Parents, and Their Interactions?

 We estimate the effects of childcare enrollment on child outcomes by exploiting a staggered childcare expansion across regions in Japan.
 We find that childcare improves language development and reduces the symptoms of inattention, hyperactivity, and aggression among the children of low-education mothers.
-Estimates show that the improved child behavior is strongly associated with better parenting quality, which seems to be brought about by reducing parents' stress and improving their subjective well-being.
+To shed light on underlying mechanisms, we also examined parental outcomes.
+Estimates indicate that childcare use improves parenting quality and subjective well-being and reduces stress among low-education mothers.
 Our estimates for marginal treatment effects indicate that children who would benefit most from childcare are less likely to attend, implying inefficient allocation.

 Keywords: cognitive skill, non-cognitive skill, early childhood education, marginal treatment effect